eliaskounakas/vector-implementation/README.md

 # vector-implementation
-This is from a project I implemented an alternative to the std::vector class.
+This is from a project I implemented as an alternative to the std::vector class.